AndyRuz/P2P_VideoStream/README.md

 **Windows:**
 1. Open Command Prompt
-2. Navigate to project folder
+2. Navigate to the project folder
 3. Start the tracker:
 ```bash
 python start_tracker.py
 ```
 4. Open a **NEW** Command Prompt window
-5. Navigate to project folder again
+5. Navigate to the project folder again
 6. Start the application:
 ```bash
 python main.py